 - complete FAFSA (for financial aid if applicable)

 What are the steps to starting at EMU?

 Applications are reviewed on a rolling basis throughout the year.
 Apply online through the website.

-Application questions: Contact , program assistant for the master’s program
+Application questions: Contact , administrative assistant for the master’s program